Modding a Flashforge Guider II 3D Printer - Part 1

 This article series documents a journey of modifying and improving a 3D printer.

-I’ve started out with fully reversible modifications of the original system, and have by now switched to a full conversion towards new electronics with open-source firmware and other modern components.
+I’ve started out with fully reversible modifications of the original printer system.
+At the time of writing, I’ve now switched to a full conversion towards new electronics with open-source firmware and other modern components, which has been quite the technical journey.
 Unlike my other posts, this has relatively little to do with infosec, although it does touch on some general electronics and hardware hacking topics.

 Contents